-Lanthanium boride sputtering target has high melting point, high strength, and high hardness.
-The free electrons in LaB6 structure also give it good electric and thermal conductivity like metal.
-LaB6 sputter target has high chemical stability, only reacts with aqua regia and nitric acid at room temperature and low oxidation between 600 ℃ and 900 ℃.
+The lanthanium boride sputtering target has a high melting point, high strength, and high hardness.
+The free electrons in the LaB6 structure also give it good electric and thermal conductivity like metal.
+LaB6 sputter target has high chemical stability, only reacts with aqua regia and nitric acid at room temperature, and low oxidation between 600 ℃ and 900 ℃.
 In addition, LaB6 material also has many special characteristics:

-① Low electric work function, excellent resistance to the radioactive;
+① Low electric work function, excellent resistance to radioactive;

 ② Low expansion coefficient—close to 0 in a certain temperature range;